 Where to Eat on Phillip Island

-For a quality lunch or dinner before the Penguin Parade, Anerie in Cowes is a highly regarded French-inspired bistro, while Saltwater at Newhaven offers 270-degree water views and excellent modern Australian fare including wood-fired pizzas and fresh local seafood.
-Beach HQ on the Cowes foreshore serves Mediterranean-inspired dishes overlooking Western Port Bay.
-For casual dining, Kelp in San Remo is a favourite for creative cocktails and Asian-inspired share plates, and the San Remo Fisherman's Co-op is the best spot to buy fresh local seafood direct from the boats.
+Phillip Island has quietly developed an impressive food scene, driven by exceptional local produce, fresh seafood and a growing roster of talented chefs.
+Cowes is the main dining hub.
+Anerie is a highly regarded French-inspired bistro; Saltwater at Newhaven offers 270-degree water views and excellent modern Australian fare; Beach HQ serves Mediterranean-inspired dishes overlooking Western Port Bay.
+For casual dining, Kelp in San Remo is popular for creative cocktails and Asian-inspired share plates.
+The San Remo Fisherman’s Co-op is the best spot to buy fresh local seafood direct from the boats.

 Where to Stay on Phillip Island